decaby7e/website/content/adventures/2023-homestead-to-co.md

 I met a number of people along the way.
 One nice older lady asked that I take a picture of her and her grandchildren next to the river.
 She asked about what I was doing, where I was going, why I was wearing Adidas slides on a hike, and what exactly "Salt Life" was.
-I contemplated telling her it was an infamous biker gang from the south but instead my good side explained my South Floridian origin.
-Coming up on the bridge, I encountered a couple that was ahead of me for most of the hike.
+I contemplated telling her it was the brand of an infamous biker gang from the south but instead my good side explained its South Floridian origin.
+Coming up on the bridge, I encountered a couple that had been ahead of me for most of the hike.
 We talked for a bit and the lady mentioned that doing the full hike from the bridge to the falls was on her bucket list.
-I mentioned that I'd done it with a group and with camping equipment it was very doable.
-I hope that she fulfills this dream one day and the facade of the falls is as sweet a victory for her as it felt to me.
+I mentioned the OAR trip and that with camping it was very doable.
+I hope that she fulfills this dream one day and the facade of the falls is as sweet a victory for her as it was for me.

 Ok, enough of these darn woods!
 I need some concrete on my feet.
 The sweaty, beating sun on my brow.
 The glistening heat island of a real city: Nashville.
-Never been before and had no idea what to expect.
-Weird roads, reminiscent of Seattle, with its one ways all over the place.
+I'd never been before and had no idea what to expect.
+I noticed weird roads, reminiscent of Seattle, with its one ways all over the place.
 It even had its own Capitol Hill!
-I worked at a coffee shop next to a sickeningly fancy and nice hotel.
+I found at a coffee shop next to a sickeningly fancy hotel and worked there for a few hours.
 Afterwards, I found a nice burger place, Bama Burger, and chatted for a bit with the workers there.
 Then I found one of those electric bike rental things and gave it a spin:

 ![Cars cars cars](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230728_211815185.jpeg)